Intel Performance Midrange

 |Operating System||Microsoft Vista Home Premium OEM||$99|

-The Gigabyte GA-EX58-UD3R has the distinction of being one of the lowest priced X58 chipset motherboards you can currently buy.
-Others have joined that $200 +/- X58 club in recent months, but the Gigabyte still provides excellent value and is now selling with a rebate that reduces the price to $185.
-User reports and test results for the Gigabyte EX58-UD3R are very favorable, including great reports on overclocking.
-That is why this Gigabyte remains the motherboard choice for the performance midrange Intel system.
+The GIGABYTE GA-EX58-UD3R remains the X58 board of choice for the Core i7-920.
+It is one of the least expensive X58 chipset motherboards currently available.
+Others have joined that +/-$200 X58 club in recent months, but the GIGABYTE still provides excellent value and is now selling with a rebate that reduces the price to $180.
+Test results and user reports for the GIGABYTE EX58-UD3R are very favorable.
+This low-priced X58 board also excels in overclocking, which is why it remained the motherboard choice for the performance midrange Intel system.
 Other good choices are the MSI X58 Pro LGA 1366 and the ASRock X58 Deluxe LGA 1366.

 Unfortunately, the Core i7 CPU runs hot and eats lots of power.
 In fact, the stock Intel HSF is barely adequate for the CPU, which is a change in philosophy from lower Intel processors.
-For those reasons, we almost always recommend a third party CPU cooler for an i7 system - particularly if you plan to overclock at all.
-The cooler choice to mate with the Gigabyte X58 board is the Vigor Monsoon III LT at $56.
-This Monsoon is a standard vertical heat-pipe air cooler, with effective and quiet push-pull cooling.
-The Monsoon appears a good match to the OC capabilities of the i7 920.
+For those reasons we almost always recommend a third party CPU cooler for an i7 system - particularly if you plan to overclock at all.
+Our cooler choice to mate with the GIGABYTE X58 board is the Vigor Monsoon III LT at $55.
+This Monsoon is a standard vertical heatpipe air-cooler, with effective and quiet push-pull cooling.
+The Monsoon appears a good match to the OC capabilities of the i7-920.
 Another excellent option is the Thermalright Ultra 120 eXtreme with the 1366 mounting kit.
 You pay a bit more for the Thermalright cooler, but this top Core 2 cooler also works very well when paired with a Core i7.